Lander-Hatsune/docs/src/current/cockroachcloud/pci-dss.md

 </tgroup>
 </table>

 {{ site.data.products.dedicated }} advanced has implemented the requirements outlined in [PCI DSS 3.2.1](https://listings.pcisecuritystandards.org/documents/SAQ_D_v3_Merchant.pdf) within the DBaaS platform.
-To take advantage of that compliance, you should take the actions outlined in [Responsibilities of the customer](#responsibilities-of-the-customer).
+To take advantage of the implemented controls and procedures, you should take the actions outlined in [Responsibilities of the customer](#responsibilities-of-the-customer).

 ## Responsibilities of Cockroach Labs